-Alarm by flashing of "stop" lights to be activated if loss of acceleration is greater than 0.4g within 0.2 second for at least 0.2 second.
+An alarm by flashing of the "stop" lights must be activated if loss of acceleration is greater than 0.4g within 0.2 second for at least 0.2 second.

-The frequency of the flash to be achieved by 0.25sec ON ; 0.25 sec OFF.
+The frequency of the flash to be achieved by 0.25sec ON; 0.25 sec OFF.

-Brake lights flashing to be deactivated when the car accelerates by more than 0.2g positive.
+Brake lights flashing must be deactivated when the car accelerates by more than 0.2g positive.

-When triggered flashing must be latched for a minimum of 2 seconds.
+When triggered, flashing must be latched for a minimum of 2 seconds.

-In any case Brake lights flashing to be deactivated as soon as brake pedal is pressed (goes to solid brake light on as normal when driver applies the brakes).
+In any case Brake lights flashing must be deactivated as soon as brake pedal is pressed (goes to solid brake light on as normal when driver applies the brakes).

-8.3.2.2 Two "Rain" or "Fog" lights located at the rear, the highest possible on each side symmetrically to the longitudinal centreline of the car.
+8.3.2.2 Two "Rain" or "Fog" lights located at the rear, the highest and outermost possible on each side symmetrically to the longitudinal centreline of the car.